fabri1983/eternity2_solver/README.md

 **jsr166**. https://www.jcp.org/en/jsr/detail?id=166.
 Is the java concurrent api for JVM 1.6 target builds.
-This api provides fork/join functionality to run the program on the Oracle JRockit VM.
+This api provides fork/join concurrency functionality to run the program on the Oracle JRockit VM.

 **Junion: structs in Java**. https://github.com/TehLeo/junion.
 Delivers struct types to Java programming language to decrease memory usage and the possibility to allocate on off-heap area.
-WIP.

 **ProGuard**. http://proguard.sourceforge.net/.
 Tool for shrink, obfuscate, and optimize code.